Fort Lauderdale Head and Neck Injury Lawyers

 - Facial lacerations.
 Severe facial lacerations can not only be painful, but they can also require future reconstructive surgeries to correct.
 In many cases, serious facial lacerations can result in ongoing disfigurement.

-Lawlor, White & Murphey Committed to Holding Negligent Parties Financially Accountable for Head and Neck Injuries in South Florida Accident Cases
+Lawlor, White & Murphey Committed to Holding Negligent Parties Financially Accountable for Head and Neck Injuries

 At Lawlor, White & Murphey, P.C., our experienced personal injury lawyers believe that when a negligent third party has caused you to suffer head or neck injuries, that party should be held financially accountable for the harm caused.
 Unfortunately, we also understand that it can be challenging to recover the full amount of compensation to which you are entitled under Florida’s negligence law.
 We fight to recover compensation for your: